aivarsoo/aivarsoo.github.io/dsac.md

 **Caution!** This is not a peer-reviewed conference paper, just a blog post.
 Therefore take the findings with a pinch of salt and verify!

-Further, these notes assume the knowledge of Reinforcement Learning methods specifically the Soft-Actor Critic method by [Haarnoja et al](https://proceedings.mlr.press/v80/haarnoja18b/haarnoja18b.pdf).
+Further, these notes assume the knowledge of Reinforcement Learning methods specifically the Soft-Actor Critic method by [Haarnoja et al 2018](#SAC).

 - [A sketch of the Soft-Actor Critic Approach](#a-sketch-of-the-soft-actor-critic-approach)
 - [Implementation of automatic entropy tuning](#implementation-of-automatic-entropy-tuning)